fileverse/fileverse-ddoc/README.md

 - `npm i`
 - `npm run dev`

-It will open up a vite server, that will have the Ddoc Editor
+It will open up a vite server, that will have the Ddoc Editor.

 ⚠️ This repository is currently undergoing rapid development, with frequent updates and changes.
-We recommend not to use in production yet
+We recommend not to use in production yet.

 ## Pro Extensions Setup